J-1 Visa Physics Jobs

 Verify your J-1 category before applying

-Physics positions span multiple J-1 categories: postdoctoral researchers typically qualify as Research Scholars, graduate students as Interns, and industry-based scientists as Trainees.
+Physics positions span multiple J-1 visa categories: postdoctoral researchers typically qualify as Research Scholars, graduate students as Interns, and industry-based scientists as Trainees.
 Matching your career stage to the correct category before you apply prevents DS-2019 delays.

 Flag the two-year home residency requirement early